TechDufus/dotfiles/README.md

 This shell script is also used to initialize your environment after bootstrapping your `supported-OS` and performing a full system upgrade as mentioned above.

+> [!NOTE]
-> NOTE: You must follow required steps before running this command or things may become unusable until fixed.
+> You must follow required steps before running this command or things may become unusable until fixed.

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/TechDufus/dotfiles/main/bin/dotfiles)"